ewarchul/stock-anomalies/README.md

 ## Overview

-Uni project which focuses on stock anomaly detection.
+Uni project which focuses on anomaly detection in time series.
+Data used are stock price data.

 ## Requirements